networkx/nx-guides/content/applications/hantavirus.md

 modeling infectious disease.
 As with anything, the devil's in the details!
 Perhaps some questions come to mind:
- - We qualitatively probed uncertainties in our estimates through minor modifications to modeled network...
+ - We qualitatively probed uncertainties in our estimates through minor modifications to the modeled network.
 Are there more systematic approaches to quantify uncertainty?
  - We also assumed that the presented transmission network captured every transmission for this outbreak.
 What about incidents where this may not be